Moosa Raza: Early life

 Moosa Raza was born on 27 February 1937 in Meenambur, a small village located between Gingee and Villupuram in the Villupuram District in the State of Tamil Nadu, India to Ghulam Ali Mehkari and Aasiya Begum.
 His maternal ancestors hailed from a farming community and belonged to the Nawayath Clan of South India.
 His maternal grandfather was the village munsif (District Munsiff Court) and had a number of villages in the region under his stewardship.
 Moosa Raza studied in the local village school until the age of 8 studying Urdu & Arabic after which he moved to Chennai (Madras) along with his family.
 He studied in a local school called Madrasa-e-Azam and went on to complete his intermediate from the then Government Arts College (now called Quaid-E-Millath College) in 1955.

 Raza graduated from the Madras Presidency College, (now called Presidency College, Chennai) University of Madras with Bachelor of Arts (Honours) degree in English Language and Literature, in 1958, getting a First Class First.
 During his days at the college, he won seven college medals, not only of his own department but also from the departments of History, Physics and Economics.
 He is the only triple gold medal winner from the University, a feat reported by unsurpassed till now.
 He went on to earn a master's degree from the same university.

-During this time, he was known as a great orator and debater, and member of the quiz team participating in and winning in several in the College and inter-university competitions.
+He was known for his oratorical and debating talents during this time and was part of the quiz team, participating in and winning a number of college and inter-university competitions.